SAP Business One vs. Microsoft Dynamics 365

 But you’re stuck with the core modules that come with your plan (so it’s easy to end up paying for features you don’t need).
 It’s also worth noting that SAP also has fewer built-in features than D365.

-This means that orgs may need to rely more on 3rd-party integrations to adapt the system around unique business processes.
+This means that organizations may need to rely more on third-party integrations to adapt the system around unique business processes.
 At a certain point, integrations may create unnecessary complexities or become a liability (due to performance issues, security threats, time-consuming updates).

-This may not be an issue for every organization (so long as they have a use for all SAP modules).
+This may not be an issue for every organization (if they have a use for all SAP modules).
 In some cases, the lack of flexibility might make things easier.
 SAP asserts that users have everything they need straight out of the box.
 As such, you shouldn’t need integrations or custom code to fill functionality gaps.

-Your teams may end up creating workarounds to may the one-size-fits-most model work for them.
+Your teams may end up creating workarounds to make the one-size-fits-most model work for them.
 That, in turn, means you may run into problems with inefficiencies, shadow IT, and missing or inaccurate data.

 Dynamics 365 Business Central plans start at $70 per user per month ($100, if you opt for the Premium plan).